hugoperier/hotkeys-inputs-js/README.md

 # hotkeys-inputs-js

-A javascript library for handling both keyboard and gamepad inputs in web applications.
+hotkeys-inputs-js is a javascript library for handling both keyboard and gamepad inputs in web applications.
+This is the ideal solution for your project if you need to work with both a keyboard and gamepad, and frequently need to activate or deactivate input events to manage actions.

 ## Features

 - Subscribe to gamepad events such as button presses and joystick movements
 - Subscribe to keyboard events such as key presses
 - Register actions with a group of different keys or buttons